Frequently Asked Questions

 Can I pass / fail a course and how do I do it?

 Sophomores, Juniors and Seniors are allowed to take a course pass/fail provided the course is an elective in A&S, LSOE, CSON.
+(Note: students cannot pass/fail any of the required electives for the Carroll School core.)
 Pass/fail is declared during drop/add and may require permission of the instructor.
 The pass/fail option should be used sparingly (1 course) if a student is contemplating application to graduate school.

 Who is my advisor?